 - "Beware, I live!"

 - "I hunger!"

 Sinistar Unleashed the "Officially unofficial sequel to Sinistar"

 On August 31, 1999 THQ released a GameFX Technology game that was titled Sinistar Unleashed which was billed as an "enhanced remake" of the original Sinistar.
 This came as a shock to most fans of the original Sinistar as THQ didn't exactly have the rights to make a Sinistar game, and also because what they saw didn't exactly look like Sinistar.
 Though the game may have shared the same name as the 1980's game it was based off of, Sinistar Unleashed was vastly different and was not seen as a legitimate sequel to the original Sinistar and as such has been forgotten by Sinistar fans.

 - Like many arcade games developed during the time there are multiple easter eggs in the form of hidden messages from the games' programmers.
-If the player performs a high specific series of tasks in a row hey can have "WILLIAMS ELECTRONICS," or the names of the programmers appear on the screen.
-The procedure is explain on a YouTube video over here.
+If the player performs a high specific series of tasks in a row they can have "WILLIAMS ELECTRONICS," or the names of the programmers appear on the screen.
+The procedure is explained in a YouTube video.

 - An Atari 2600 version of the game was started but never released.
 The fact that this projected even was attempted did not come into light until after prototype cartages were found.
 A video of what the 2600 prototype looks like can be found here.